 What does this mean for Christians?

-None of those should conflict with proclaiming the gospel.
+Clearly, God’s desire is for justice, as He made that clear throughout His Word.
+If He saw no conflict between proclaiming the gospel and seeking justice, why would we?
 Why would living out what we believe cause problems for proclaiming those beliefs?

 Do some attempt to replace good deeds with the gospel?
 Absolutely, but their misunderstanding of Scripture should not cause us to abandon a topic that permeates the pages of the Bible.